breez/lspd/README.md

-# lspd simple server
+# lspd
-lspd is a simple deamon that provides [LSP](https://medium.com/breez-technology/introducing-lightning-service-providers-fe9fb1665d5f) services to [Breez clients](https://github.com/breez/breezmobile).
+lspd is a simple deamon that provides [LSP](https://medium.com/breez-technology/introducing-lightning-service-providers-fe9fb1665d5f) services to Breez clients.

 This is a simple example of an lspd that works with an [lnd](https://github.com/lightningnetwork/lnd) node or a [cln](https://github.com/ElementsProject/lightning) node.

+[Breez SDK](https://github.com/breez/breez-sdk) uses cln lsdp and [Breez mobile](https://github.com/breez/breezmobile) uses lnd lspd.

 ## Deployment
 Installation and configuration instructions for both implementations can be found here: